-The Southwestern Ohio Educational Purchasing Cooperative Benefit Plan Trust (Trust) is a public entity shared risk pool.
-The Trust is organized as a Voluntary Employee Benefit Association under Section 501(c)(9) of the Internal Revenue Code and provides medical, dental, and vision insurance benefits to the employees of the participants.
+Southwestern Ohio Educational Purchasing Council Benefit Plan Trust benefits to the employees of the participants.
 The Trust is governed by the Southwestern Ohio Educational Purchasing Cooperative and its participating members.
 Each participant decides which plans offered by the Trust will be extended to its employees.
 Participation in the Trust is by written application subject to acceptance by the Trust and payment of the monthly premiums.
 Financial information can be obtained from the Southwestern Ohio Educational Purchasing Cooperative, 303 Corporate Center Drive, Suite 208, Vandalia, Ohio 45377.